Design Others Q&A

 A6

-The modified design can be registered only when it is filed as a Related design within 10 years from the application date of the design application (Art.
+The modified design can be registered only when it is filed as a Related design of the registered design within 10 years from the filing date of a design application for the registered design (Art.
 10).

 Q7When a proprietor has two design rights; that is, a Principal design registration and a Related design registration, is it possible for him/her to assign one of them to another?